Smokey and the Bandit: Development

-Needham originally planned the film as a low-budget B movie with a production cost of $1 million, with Reed as the Bandit.
+Hal Needham originally planned the film as a low-budget B movie with a production cost of $1 million, with Jerry Reed as Bo "The Bandit" Darville.
 Needham had great difficulty getting any studios or producers to take his project seriously, being better known in the film industry as a stuntman.
-He obtained the attention of studios and aimed the film at a more mainstream release after his friend Reynolds read the script and agreed to portray the Bandit, with Reed now portraying the Bandit's friend the Snowman.
+He obtained the attention of studios and aimed the film at a more mainstream release after his friend Burt Reynolds read the script and agreed to portray the Bandit, with Reed now portraying the Bandit's friend Cledus "The Snowman" Snow.
 Reed would eventually play the Bandit in Smokey and the Bandit Part 3, in which Reynolds only appeared in a cameo near the end.
 At the time, Reynolds was the top box office star in the world.

-In the original script, Carrie was called Kate while Big Enos and Little Enos were called Kyle and Dickey.
+In the original script, Carrie was called Kate while Big Enos and Little Enos Burdette were called Kyle and Dickey.
 The Bandit's car was a second-generation Trans Am and the prize for completing the run was a new truck rather than $80,000.
 Reynolds revealed in his autobiography that Needham had written the first draft script on legal pads.
 Upon showing it to his friend, Reynolds told Needham that it was the worst script he had ever read, but that he would still make the movie.
 Most of the dialogue was improvised on set.

 Universal Studios bankrolled Smokey and the Bandit for $5.3 million, figuring it was a good risk.
 Just two days before production was to begin, Universal sent a "hatchet man" to Atlanta to inform Needham that the budget was being trimmed by $1 million.
 With Reynolds' salary at $1 million, Needham was left with only $3.3 million to make the film.
 Needham and assistant director David Hamburger spent 30 hours revising the shooting schedule.